irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 My research aims to answer this question.
 To do so, we will use Google's [Crowdsourcing Latin American Spanish for Low-Resource Text-to-Speech](https://aclanthology.org/2020.lrec-1.801.pdf) and the [TEDx Spanish Corpus](https://www.openslr.org/67/) datasets.

-Recap so far:
-- [ ] I tried to upload them separely but I did exceed the daily Youtube's API quotas of videos that I can upload in a day, so I have created a one big .wav file with all the audios divided per gender together.
-- [ ] Also changing in the internal structure to make worj easier(female and male rename for LATAM and female and male folder creation for spain).
-- [ ] Concatenate and create the mapping.json file, all files will be saved in the data/interim folder
-- [ ] now we need to convert the .wav into vidoes because yt only accept videos, to do so we will use a simple black image and convert from .wab to .mp4

-TODO:
-- [ ] Upload stuff to youtube and get the captions
-- [ ] Donwload the captions
-- [ ] git clone
-- [ ] requirements.txt
-- [ ] compare them to the trascript
-- [ ] which metric to use?
-- [ ] think of nice comparison and visualization(male vs female) --> how do i keep track of the females and male texts?
-- [ ] maybe think if to use some metric from the class
-- [ ] Nice repo(title, nice description)
-- [ ] force to create new channel
-- [ ] Research better what ASR technoly Youtube/or Google uses
-- [ ] Create QR code for project
-- [ ] TOGLI silence.wav

 ## Data Download